-• Beginning with the 2015-2016 school year, students that pass a course but would like to repeat the course to improve their grade and knowledge may do so.
-If the student scores a higher grade on the second attempt, the original course and grade will be removed from the transcript and only the new course grade will be factored into the student's GPA and listed on the transcript.
-The higher of the two grades will be the one factored into the student's Grade Point Average - even if they do worse on the second attempt.
-A student may only earn credit towards graduation for a course once.
-Please see your school counselor for more information.

-Students beginning high school in or after the 2015-2016 school year will operate under the following weighted course scale: Honors courses will receive an additional .5 weight.
+- Beginning with the 2015-2016 school year, students that pass a course with a D and would like to repeat the course to improve their grade and knowledge may do so.
+Upon the second attempt, the original course and grade will be removed from the transcript and only the new course grade will be factored into the student's GPA and listed on the transcript.
+The second attempt at the course is the new grade regardless of whether it is higher or lower.
+Please see your school counselor for more information. - Students beginning high school in or after the 2015-2016 school year will operate under the following weighted course scale: Honors courses will receive an additional .5 weight.
 Advanced Placement and all other community college and university courses will receive an additional 1 point of weight.